james65535/james65535.github.io/content/posts/working-notes-gus.md

 	}
 }
 ```
 6. Applying - Next we'll create the method used by the Widget Blueprint to set the Screen Resolution.
-A couple things to note, if allowing for multiple Graphics Settings, it may be better to set this up with a Struct that gets passed in by reference with the desired settings.
+Something to consider, if allowing for multiple Graphics Settings, it may be better to set this up with a Struct that gets passed in by reference with all the desired settings.

 ```cpp
 // GameHUD.h